Don’t buy a new one – just fix it up!

 Apply the thermal compound

 Sometimes called thermal grease, this stuff is more like a liquid gasket material.
 It is very thermally conductive, being loaded with particles of silver and other thermally conductive materials.
 Its job is to flow into all the little gaps and maintain intimate contact between the CPU die and the heat sink end of the heat pipe.
-It doesn’t set hard, is very sticky, and allows the thermal contact to be maintained as the various components expand at different rates as the CPU temperature varies.
+It doesn’t set hard, is very sticky, and maintains thermal contact as the various components expand at different rates and the CPU temperature varies.
 It is wise to do some research and buy a specialist, high-performance compound for this very demanding job.
-The stuff I used is a cheaper Chinese copy of a Japanese product whose name escapes me, but had good reviews during testing, and wasn’t terribly expensive.
+The stuff I used is a cheaper Chinese copy of a Japanese product whose name escapes me, but it had good reviews during testing and wasn’t terribly expensive.

-I applied a generous blob, direct to the CPU die, and spread it into a consistently flat layer.
-I didn’t worry too much, as the excess will leak out the sides.
-I made sure to cover every bit of the die, so there could be no hot spots.
+I applied a generous blob directly to the CPU die and spread it into a consistently flat layer.
+I didn’t worry too much, as the excess would leak out of the sides.
+I made sure to cover every bit of the die so there could be no hot spots.

 Screw the CPU heat sink back on

 From this point on, it was pretty easygoing.
-I made sure to drop the heatsink back on square, so as to not disturb the thermal goo too much, then simply tightened the screws in the marked order 1-2-3-4.
+I made sure to drop the heatsink back on square, so as not to disturb the thermal goo too much, then tightened the screws in the marked order 1-2-3-4.

 Reassembly complete: Testing